MartinPereiraDev/Calculator/README.md

 <br>

 <h2> How to Use </h2>
-Clone the repository or download the project files. input numbers and select the desired operation.
+<li>Clone the repository or download the project files. </li>
+<li>input numbers and select the desired operation. </li>
-The result will be displayed in real-time at the top of the calculator.
+<li>The result will be displayed in real-time at the top of the calculator.</li>
 <br>